abbr/BillEase/README.md

 By the same record-preserving principle, charge line items should be made read-only, except for site collection administrators who have full access regardless of permissions.
 When a charge item is created, the permission of the item is broken from inheritance.
 Users who have read permissions defined in the *Charges* list at the time of broken can still read the item.
 In addition, users who belong to the *"&lt;prefix&gt;&lt;account&gt;"* group are also granted read-only access.
 This makes the list security-trimmed and suitable to be exposed as a portal page to clients who can only see the charges applied to their account.

 #### Fixed Consumptions
-*Fixed Consumptions* list is a worksheet used to define consumptions of pre-determined quantities in a "set it and forget it" manner.
+*Fixed Consumptions* list is a worksheet used to define consumptions of pre-determined quantities in a set-it-and-forget-it manner.
+The columns in this list generally match *Consumptions* list.
 When *Invoice Run.exe* is executed, a new consumption item is generated for every fixed consumption item with service period  \[<*Service Start*>, <*Service End*>) overlapping the billing period by copying columns exist in both lists. *Invoice Run.exe* will also populate following *Consumptions* list columns that *Fixed Consumptions* shouldn't contain:

 * *Cycle* is set to billing cycle start date.
 * *Fixed Consumption Ref* is set to a reference to the fixed consumption item. *Invoice Run.exe* relies on this column to avoid generating multiple consumption items in the same billing cycle in case *Invoice Run.exe* has to be executed repetitively.